 Data sets uncertainty

-The data on the stock of alternative fuel vehicles are mostly from statistical sources and hence considered reliable.
+The data on the stock of alternative-fuel vehicles mostly come from statistical sources and are hence considered reliable.
 Data on new registrations are also reliable as they are officially submitted by EU Member States as part of their CO2 reporting obligations.
 Sibyl and EC4MACS have been used to fill data gaps.

 Short term work

 Work specified here requires to be completed within 1 year from now.

 Work specified here will require more than 1 year (from now) to be completed.

 Responsibility and ownership

 Frequency of updates